DHTMLX/gantt-docs/data/desktop/layout_config.md

 ###Adding a datastore for custom views

-It is also necessary to add a separate datastore to populate custom views with corresponding data.
+To populate custom views with corresponding data, you need to add a separate datastore.
 To create a new datastore, use the method api/gantt_createdatastore.md and specify the configuration of the datastore:

 ~~~js